Benny-/oorlog/README.md

 # Oorlog

 A tile based game.
-Conquer lands and expands you terrectory.
+Conquer lands and expands you territory.

 #### Requirements